Denyyyys/SauceDemoTest/README.md

 # Important
 The task description is located at the end of this file.
-Before evaluating my solution, please make sure to read the section titled `Personal Notes`.
+Before evaluating my solution, please make sure to read all sections, the one titled `Personal Notes`.

 ## Troubleshooting
 If you encounter issues when running tests with Firefox, try to compile project and then place the `TestProject1/geckodriver.exe` file into `TestProject1/bin/Debug/net8.0` folder.